 A radiopharmaceutical is radioactive medicine.
 A small amount of a radiopharmaceutical is given to a person who has a nuclear medicine scan.
 Depending on the radiopharmaceutical used, this makes the body slightly radioactive for a short time (usually hours to days).

-Breast milk in and of itself has life saving properties that are going to protect your baby’s immune system far better then artificial milk.
 The potential danger of radiation stems from the amount of radiation you have been subjected to.
 According to the Radiation Information Network at Idaho State University, the average person in the United States receives less than 5 REM, every year.
 This accumulates over time from daily exposure from small sources such as our cell phones, microwaves, airplanes, occasional x-rays and natural resources such as radon.
 As with most things in healthcare, the most important thing to consider when trying to decide whether or not to breastfeed after radiation exposure is weighing the benefits vs. the potential risks involved. (http://www.justbreastfeeding.com)